NEW: A woman claiming to belong to FARC calls local reporters and reads a statement

 Air Force Commander Tito Saul Pinilla said Colombia will take the video to international bodies, which he didn’t specify, as evidence that FARC is in violation of the Geneva Convention.

 “The video proves that again (the rebels are using) the civilian population as a shield to commit their criminal acts,” Pinilla said.
 “This causes great difficulty not only to our ground forces but also to our pilots who have to try to locate an enemy that is in plain clothes, white shirts and who runs and hides among the civilian population.”

-France 24 reported its editors were working with authorities in Colombia and France to gather information on the journalist.
+France 24 reported its editors were working with authorities in both countries to gather information on the journalist.

 A FARC-sympathetic news agency that often publishes official statements from the group blamed the incident on the Colombian government.

-The rebel group has been at war with the Colombian government since the 1960s, and has used kidnapping forces and civilians as a key strategy.
+The rebel group has been at war with the Colombian government since the 1960s, and uses kidnapping forces and civilians as a key strategy.

 While severely weakened in recent years, it continues to carry out kidnappings and attacks on security forces.